What Is Roll Forward Testing? Tips to Boost SOX Program Efficiency

 How Can Roll Forward Testing Help You Work More Efficiently?

-Working during and after the pandemic has pushed SOX and audit teams to expand their scope and address emerging risks.
-The pandemic impact on SOX has made it imperative to find ways to work more efficiently.
-Implementing roll forward procedures is often the first step in an initiative to create a more efficient control environment — with benefits for multiple stakeholders.
-Moving to the roll forward method has an immediate benefit to the SOX team since they can free up some of the testing time.
+As compliance demands continue to change, SOX and audit teams have faced new challenges, including adapting to remote work environments and addressing emerging risks.
+The pandemic’s impact on SOX has made it imperative to find ways to work more efficiently.
+Implementing roll-forward procedures is often the first step in an initiative to create a more efficient control environment — with benefits for multiple stakeholders.
+Switching to the roll-forward method has an immediate benefit to the SOX team by reducing their workload and providing additional time to focus on higher-risk areas.
 The time savings are also felt across the organization as the new testing cadence is applied to both business and IT control owners.
 Less time is spent gathering documents, testing, and reviewing, which leads to less audit fatigue for everyone involved.
-Additionally, by having a robust testing program, this will alleviate the additional effort required by the external auditor.
+Additionally, having a robust testing program will alleviate the additional effort required by the external auditor.
 When testing has been updated to reflect the full year, the external auditor can place more reliance on the control testing performed by the SOX team.

-Roll forward testing is often part of a larger maturity plan to increase efficiency in the overall SOX program.
+Roll-forward testing is often part of a broader, long-term plan to increase efficiency in the overall SOX program.
 Once SOX testing is organized to minimize the amount of additional review during the end of the year, the next focus should be to automate all possible controls.
-SOX teams should assess all existing and newly in scope controls for the option to automate testing using robotic process automation (RPA) to reduce the manual effort required in SOX testing.
-The efficiency gains from implementing roll forward testing and automating controls are worth the effort and will enable your team to take on more innovative techniques and spend time in more value-added activities for your organization.
+SOX teams should assess all existing and newly in-scope controls for the option to automate testing using robotic process automation (RPA) to reduce the manual effort required in SOX testing.
+The efficiency gains from implementing roll-forward testing and automating controls will pay dividends by allowing your team to focus on more innovative techniques and value-added activities for your organization.

 Sukriti